-Workplace Sexual Harassment - is any engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
+Workplace Sexual Harassment - is a form of Psychological Harassment and is any course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.

 Workplace Sexual Harassment may include offensive or humiliating behaviour, as well as behaviour of a sexual nature that is related to a person's sex, sexual orientation, gender identity, marital status, etc., that creates an intimidating, unwelcome, hostile or offensive work environment, or that could reasonably be thought to put sexual conditions on a person's job or employment opportunities.
-It may include, but is not limited to:
+It includes, but is not limited to:

-- Questions and discussions about a person's sexual life - Touching a person in a sexual way - Staring / leering / ogling - Commenting on someone's sexual attractiveness or sexual unattractiveness . - Persisting in asking for a date after having been refused - Unwanted gifts or attention - Telling, writing or circulating jokes of a sexual or explicit nature - Offensive gestures . - Spreading rumours of a sexual nature . - Displaying cartoons, posters, photos or other materials of a sexual nature - Accessing sexually explicit, or otherwise offensive, materials, or websites in the workplace - Writing sexually suggestive letters, notes or e-email. - Making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
+- Questions and discussions about a person's sexual life - Touching a person in a sexual way - Staring / leering / ogling - Commenting on someone's sexual attractiveness or sexual unattractiveness - Persisting in asking for a date after having been refused - Unwanted gifts or attention - Telling, writing or circulating jokes of a sexual or explicit nature - Offensive gestures - Spreading rumours - Displaying cartoons, posters, photos or other materials of a sexual nature - Accessing sexually explicit, or otherwise offensive, materials, or websites in the workplace - Writing sexually suggestive letters, notes or e-email. - Making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.

 Workplace Violence - is any actual, attempted or threatened physical force against an employee, which could cause physical injury.
 This includes cases where there is a perceived threat of physical injury.
 The source of Workplace Violence may be another employee, contingent worker (agency worker, contractor, etc.), customer, vendor, or any other person in Teva Canada's workplace, including off-site business activities or events.
+Workplace Violence may also include actual, attempted or threatened physical force which may occur outside of the workplace, such as Domestic Violence in the Workplace, defined above, which may present a risk to the employee.

-Examples of Workplace Violence may include, but are not limited to, the following:
+Examples of Workplace Violence include, but are not limited to, the following:

-- Threats or acts of physical or aggressive contact directed toward another individual, or his/her family, friends, associates or property - Directing profane, abusive, insulting or threatening language toward a member of management, a fellow employee, agency worker, customer, vendor, visitor or other person in the workplace - Unauthorized surveillance - Stalking - Committing acts or making comments based on "Protected Grounds," as defined above, which are associated with hate crimes, or threats to commit hate crimes - Possessing a weapon in the workplace, or threatening self or others with a weapon - Any conduct resulting in the conviction under any Criminal Code provision relating to violence, or threats of violence that may adversely affect Teva Canada's legitimate business interests - Any other act that a reasonable person would perceive as a threat of violence
+- Threats or acts of physical or aggressive contact directed toward another individual, or his/her family, friends, associates or property - Harassing, threatening or intimidating statements, gestures, actions (whether direct or indirect), phone calls, voice mails, or email messages, or those which are unwanted or deemed offensive by the receiver - Directing profane, abusive, insulting or threatening language toward a member of management, a fellow employee, agency worker, customer, vendor, visitor or other person in the workplace - Unauthorized surveillance - Stalking - Committing acts or making comments based on "Protected Grounds," as defined above, which are associated with hate crimes, or threats to commit hate crimes - Possessing a weapon in the workplace, or threatening self or others with a weapon - Any conduct resulting in the conviction under any Criminal Code provision relating to violence, or threats of violence that may adversely affect Teva Canada's legitimate business interests - Any other act that a reasonable person would perceive as a threat of violence